edrl-purdue/nn-derivative-to/README.md

 ### Instructions for running examples:
 **NN_derivatives_examples.py**
- * Can simply run script with the default example.
+ * Run this script for a simple example of neural network-derived derivatives.
  * Lines 14-179 provide several multivariable regression functions as examples.
 The input and output formatting is detailed here for user modification.
  * Line 182 defines the total number of features sets.
 The default dataset division is 70% for the training dataset, and 15% for the testing and validation datasets, each.
  * Lines 192-195 define the number of hidden layers, number of neurons per hidden layer, the hidden activation function, and the output activation function.